rachaelstanislaw/foreign-keys-relations/README.md

 ## Schema

-This app will include two tables: Person and Article
+This app will include two tables: Person and Article.
+People tend to own more than one item of clothing.
+Rather than making a bunch of emptu columns in `Person` for all of their potential clothes, we are creating a new table called `Article` that will have an association to `Person` via a _foreign key_.

 ## Person table